French Algeria: French atrocities against the Algerian indigenous population

 The siege of Laghouat (1852) during the Pacification of Algeria.

-According to Ben Kiernan, colonization and genocidal massacres proceeded in tandem.
-Within the first three decades (1830–1860) of French conquest, between 500,000 and 1,000,000 Algerians, out of a total of 3 million, were killed due to massacres and war.
+According to Ben Kiernan, French colonization and genocidal massacres proceeded in tandem.
+Between 1830 and 1875, Algeria's population fell by up to a third due to disease, starvation, war and massacres, with between 500,000 and 1,000,000 Algerians killed out of a total population of 3 million.
 During this period, the French destroyed mosques and other Islamic buildings and converted them into Catholic Churches.
 Atrocities committed by the French during the Algerian War during the 1950s against Algerians include deliberate bombing and killing of unarmed civilians, the use of napalm to indiscriminately burn villages, rape, torture, executions through "death flights" or burial alive, thefts and pillaging.
 Up to 2 million Algerian civilians were also deported in internment camps.

 During the Pacification of Algeria (1835–1903) French forces engaged in a scorched earth policy against the Algerian population.
 Colonel Lucien de Montagnac stated that the purpose of the pacification was to "destroy everything that will not crawl beneath our feet like dogs."
 The scorched earth policy, decided by Governor General Thomas Robert Bugeaud, had devastating effects on the socio-economic and food balances of the country: "we fire little gunshot, we burn all douars, all villages, all huts; the enemy flees across taking his flock."
 According to Olivier Le Cour Grandmaison, the colonization of Algeria led to the extermination of a third of the population from multiple causes (massacres, deportations, famines or epidemics) that were all interrelated.
 Returning from an investigation trip to Algeria, Tocqueville wrote that "we make war much more barbaric than the Arabs themselves [...] it is for their part that civilization is situated."

 French forces deported and banished entire Algerian tribes.
 The Moorish families of Tlemcen were exiled to the Orient, and others were emigrated elsewhere.
 The tribes that were considered too troublesome were banned, and some took refuge in Tunisia, Morocco and Syria or were deported to New Caledonia or Guyana.
 Also, French forces also engaged in wholesale massacres of entire tribes.
 All 500 men, women and children of the El Oufia tribe were killed in one night, while all 500 to 700 members of the Ouled Rhia tribe were killed by suffocation in a cave.
 The Siege of Laghouat is referred by Algerians as the year of the "Khalya ," Arabic for emptiness, which is commonly known to the inhabitants of Laghouat as the year that the city was emptied of its population.
 It is also commonly known as the year of Hessian sacks, referring to the way the captured surviving men and boys were put alive in the hessian sacks and thrown into dug-up trenches.